solosage1/anyprice-oracle/EIP.md

 L2 oracle posting directly might cost less on L1 (zero, since staying on L2), but then you rely on that separate oracle's trust model.

-If instead an optimistic fast path with a signer is used, L1 might not be hit at all for each update (the signer could post directly on L2, costing maybe 50k gas on L2 per update, which is a few cents).
+Future extensions (e.g., an "ERC-76xx-OPT" profile) might define alternative transport mechanisms such as an optimistic fast path with a bonded signer.
+In such a hypothetical scenario, L1 might not be hit at all for each update
+(the signer could post directly on L2, costing maybe 50k gas on L2 per update, which is a few cents).
 But then an occasional reconciliation or proof might be posted on L1 (like once a day or only when challenged).
-This hybrid can drastically cut costs, at the expense of some trust in the interim.
+This hybrid approach could drastically cut costs for those specific, opt-in use cases, at the expense of introducing different trust assumptions and security considerations that would need to be clearly defined and approved within that extension's specification.
-ERC-76xx could allow such flexibility (e.g., modes of operation).
+ERC-76xx v1.0 for OP-Stack chains, however, commits to the canonical path for maximum security.

-The above calculations illustrate that ERC-76xx's approach is economically feasible for high-value, time-sensitive data (especially with aggregator contracts possibly batching multiple values per message).
+The above calculations illustrate that ERC-76xx's approach, when using the canonical messenger, is economically feasible for high-value, time-sensitive data (especially with aggregator contracts possibly batching multiple values per message).
 It's important that the standard remains lean so that implementers are not deterred by excessive gas overhead.

 [^1]: The EIP-2362 specification *recommends* (SHOULD) a convention for `bytes32` feed IDs (typically derived from `keccak256(symbol, granularity)`), promoting interoperability.
 However, it does not mandate a single global registry or enforce this scheme, so adherence is de-facto.
+[^2]: The ~47k gas figure for `L1CrossDomainMessenger.sendMessage` is an approximate average observed on OP Mainnet around April 2025.
+Actual gas can vary (±15% or more) depending on factors like storage slot warmth and batch submission context.
+Implementers should benchmark for their specific use case.

 ## Citations